CT with IV Contrast (No Oral Contrast)

 - Bring a list of your current medications.

-- If allergic to iodine, please contact department prior to exam.
+- If allergic to IV contrast, please contact department prior to exam.

-- Please note that our CT scan equipment has a table weight limit of 450 lbs
+- For Macomb and Wyandotte only: Please note that our CT scan equipment has a table weight limit of 450 lbs